The Role of Habits in Self-Management

 The Importance of Consistency

 Consistency is key to developing habits that support our goals.
-Aim to perform the desired behaviour at the same time every day or week to make it an automatic part of your routine.
+Aim to perform the desired behavior at the same time every day or week to make it an automatic part of your routine.

 Overcoming Common Obstacles